homiedopie/beberlei.de/2008/01/24/complaining-about-zend-filter-input.rst

 friendly messages one had to make child objects of each of the Validators and edit the error messages accordingly.
-I avoid this by printing my own errors from outside the Zend\_Filter\_Input, rather than using the object for what it is propably supposed to do.
+I avoid this by printing my own errors from outside the Zend\_Filter\_Input, rather than using the object for what it is probably supposed to do.

 .. categories:: none
 .. tags:: none